 Pivot Tables in Excel are one of the most powerful tools, and once you understand how they work, they’re actually quite easy to insert and modify.
-In this example we’re going to work with a small amount of data for illustration purposes, but they are in their element with huge amounts of data laid out in a columnar format.
+In this example we’re going to work with a small amount of data for illustration purposes, but they are in their element with huge amounts of data laid out in a tabular format.

-Forget Filters and Subtotal, Pivot Tables can do both of these and more in a few seconds.
+Forget Filters and Subtotal, Excel Pivot Tables can do both of these and more in a few seconds.

 Let’s say we wanted to SUM the number of viewers by program, going down the rows, then by Region going across the columns and only show Q1 (you can't see it here but there is data in this table for Q1 through to Q4).
 The easiest solution is to insert a Pivot Table like this: